Work, Health and Safety

 - NSW WorkCover - Providing Training and Instruction

 - WorkCover Manual Handling Risk Guide

 - NSW Health WHS Policy & Better Practice Guide

-The students' completed Work Health and Safety induction checklist is to be returned to the Placement Administrator at the same time their completed placement assessment is returned.
+The students' completed Work Health and Safety induction checklist is to be uploaded to Sonia during the first week of their placement.